 - Prohibits the use of high risk pesticides – (toxic air contaminates, cholinesterase inhibitors, groundwater contaminants, California and federally restricted materials)

-How is SIP Certification Different than CCSW?
+How is SIP Certified Different than CCSW?

 The following are some of the distinguishing elements of the SIP Certified program:

-- SIP Certification is a distinguishing program with a minimum threshold for eligibility — Not all growers can qualify.
+- SIP Certified is a distinguishing program with a minimum threshold for eligibility — Not all growers can qualify.
 CCSW is an inclusionary program designed to buoy the California wine industry toward more sustainable practices.